 Practical suggestions for Belgians living in the United Kingdom

-We recommend that you take 3 steps in particular:
+We recommend Belgians in the UK to take 3 steps in particular:

 1. If you have not already done so, you should register with the Belgian Embassy in London as soon as possible.
 You will find all the necessary information on the Embassy’s website.

 2. Keep yourself updated regarding the evolution of Brexit directly from the authorities that concern you:

 - The website of the Belgian Embassy in the United Kingdom.